bobabuba/CodeBlues-RoboCares_SCDFXIBM/DESCRIPTION.md

 ![Flowchart](flowchart.png)

 ### Component 3: Artificial Intelligence
 Information from each case will be added into a database and AI will be used to refine the predictions made by the central clouds system to better predict what is the type of event.
+The database can be analysed to allocate resources eg. UAVs more effectively to areas needed the most.
 This can help to make future mobilization of CFRs more effective and reduce wastage of precious resources.

 Information to be presented in database
 - Volume Sensor’s indicator (Depending on the instrument)